janash/sss_2019_lessons/_episodes/12-Documentation.md

 ## Putting on Read The Docs

 To put our auto generated documentation on Read The Docs, we will need a configuration file.
 In order for the RTD site to build your auto documentation, it has to build and import your module.
-Since we have dependencies, we will need to provide an environment file and a configuration file.
+Since we have dependencies, we will need gitto provide an environment file and a configuration file.

 Copy the environment file we use for testing.